 This company has also started a duplication of the first group on the opposite side of Whitson Street.
 The purchasers of houses in the first group will know just how the other side will look.
 It is expected that this block on Whitson Street between Ascan and Puritan Avenues will be one of the most attractive in all the Gardens.
-The contract has been left for the cointies which will aphage the architecture. let for the painting, which will enhance the architectural beauties to the utmost.
+The contract has been let for the painting, which will enhance the architectural beauties to the utmost.
 The street already has large trees planted in the parking space of the sidewalks.